emkcloud/livewire-tweak/docs/contents/core-middleware.md

 # Remove Middleware

-The specified middleware will be added to the default ones, but this behavior can be changed.
+The specified middleware will be added to the defaults, but this behavior can be changed.

 ```ini
 LIVEWIRE_TWEAK_CORE_MIDDLEWARE_ENABLE=true